CurtisGreen/dallas-area-transit-alliance/_posts/myths-facts.md

 # Myth versus Fact

 There are some statements that cities or elected officials have been making that are incorrect regarding DART and their services, funding, or safety.
-DATA has complied some of them and debunked every myth.
+DATA has compiled some of them and debunked every myth.

 ---
 ## Myth: DART's sales tax cut won't impact service.